toamitkumar/blog-post/content/post/2022-01-02-building-engineering-financial-services.md

 This has been my own mantra of life - as a professional, it is very important to make sure anything you touch, make it better.
 Be it code that you modified, be it a test case that you fixed, be it a design change, be it a process that you were working or be it a production incident.
 Do the right thing, avoid taking short-cuts, the cost of fixing it later is very high.

 ###### 7. Make processes measurable
 **You can manage and optimise only when you can measure**.
 Define metrics to make processes measurable.
-More on this in upcoming post.
+More on this in the upcoming post.

 The series of posts cover:

 - [Building and scaling Engineering team](/2022/01/03/building-and-scaling-engineering-team/): Principles and practices adopted to build the product and engineering team
 - [Technology choices & Engineering practices](/2022/01/04/technology-choice-and-engineering-practices/): We took an outward-in approach to establish the foundation of technology stack, architecture/  design choices & engineering practices
-- [Platform Engineering](/2022/01/05/platform-engineering/): A team responsible for architecture reference, engineering tools/ practices, cross-cutting-concerns, Devops processes, playbooks Provide platform-as-service to the internal product team.
+- [Platform Engineering](/2022/01/05/platform-engineering/): A team responsible for architecture reference, engineering tools/ practices, cross-cutting-concerns, DevOps processes, playbooks Provide platform-as-service to the internal product team.
 - _Infrastructure_: The core principle was IAC (Infrastructure as Code).
 We built service-oriented structure with Infrastructure as Service
 - _Operations - keep the lights ON aka DevOps_: Traditionally, financial services have a dedicated operations team.
 Following DevOps principle, we followed -- _You build it, you run it!_
 ---